 Why Magnetic Encoders?

-For many years, optical encoders have been the traditional choice for motion control.
+For many years, optical encoder sensors have been the traditional choice for motion control.
 Optical encoders use line-of-sight sensing to create signals.
 It works when a light source splits into two 90-degree out-of-phase beams that pass through transparent, evenly spaced windows in a rotating optical disk.

 The light is then read by the receiver and converted into digital square wave quadrature output signals.
 With a clear, consistent and transparent line of sight, optical encoders are accurate, reliable and affordable sensors in clean, quiet environments.